You’ve heard the phrase before, maybe even attended one, but what really is a hack day?

 Just what is a hack day anyways?

-Let’s get some definitions out of the way.
-Hack day -- also known as a hackathon, hackfest, or codefest -- could be defined as:
+Hack day – also known as a hackathon, hackfest, or codefest – could be defined as:

 a design sprint-like event in which computer programmers and others involved in software development,

 While that definition is a mouth full, the key point is intensive multi-discipline collaboration.